Dental Bridges on the Upper West Side, NYC

 Also known as a fixed partial denture, a dental bridge is a fixed, or non-removable, durable restoration typically performed when you are missing a tooth or several teeth in a row.
 Dental bridges replace missing teeth with artificial teeth and “bridges” the gap where one or more teeth used to be.

 Not only will a dental bridge replace your teeth and restore your smile but it also can help keep your remaining teeth in their correct position so that you can maintain your tooth alignment and a proper bite.
 The highly trained dentists at Manhattan Dental Arts have extensive experience using dental bridges to transform smiles.
-Call (212) 247-2330 to schedule an appointment at our office on the Upper West Side today!
+Call (212) 247-2330 to schedule an appointment at our dental office on the Upper West Side today!

 What to expect during dental bridgework